omnunum/album-card-generator/README.md

 ### Available Configuration Options

-All parameters in `CardConfig` are optional.
+All parameters in `Theme` are optional.
 Override only what you need:

 **Fonts:**
 - `font_family`: Base font (default: "Helvetica")